Adhish661/Aegis_AI/README.md

-## Aegis2 is the latest integration version
+## Aegis2 is the latest updated directory

 # Sample Hardhat Project